perturbo-code/perturbo-workshop-2023/Tutorial3/README.md

 # Tutorial 3: From prefix_epr.h5 to BTE transport (GaAs)

 ## Galium Arsenide
-GaAs is a polar semiconductor with a gap of ~1.42eV.
-The challenge with this material is the long-range coupling between electron and the LO phonon, which makes it difficult for converging transport calculation.
-In addition, in GaAs, electron-2-phonon scattering proccesses is also an important factors, as we shall see in this tutorial.
+GaAs is a polar semiconductor with a direct gap of ~1.42eV at the $\Gamma$ valley.
+The challenge with this material is the long-range coupling between electron and the LO phonons, which makes it difficult for converging transport calculation.
+In addition, in GaAs, electron-2-phonon scattering proccesses is also an important factor, as we shall see in this tutorial.

 ![image](https://github.com/perturbo-code/perturbo-workshop-2023/assets/85775106/a3e40d0c-e054-4d7f-85f9-5d0e08448106)